 6. Shopping in Antiparos

-Whether living on the island year-round or merely visiting for a short time, Antiparos can always be counted on to provide peace, love and an unforgettable time.
+While it’s one of the lesser known Greek Islands, Antiparos can always be counted on to provide peace, love and an unforgettable time.
 Don’t miss it on your next visit the Mediterranean!

 Till next time, safe travels!